Feeling anxious about online study? It's only natural! We've got some tips to help you get in the zone.

 To study online, you’ll need… drumroll… access to your online study materials, which are housed in your uni’s Learning Management System (LMS).
 While this might feel like a salute to Captain Obvious, some students can experience hurdles when setting up their uni accounts for the first time.

 As a student of your university, you will have been issued login details directly from them.
 If you do encounter any issues with your access, you’ll need to get in touch with the university.
 Since you enrolled through us, we can of course help with access issues relating to your OUA study dashboard.

 All the right study materials

 Depending on what you’re studying, your study materials might be 100% online, or you’ll need a textbook too.
-If you’re still unsure about textbook requirements for your subject, refer to the study resources page.
+If you’re still unsure about textbook requirements for your subject, refer to the textbooks and study materials page.
 Our partnership with The Co-op enables you to get quick delivery of texts to your door, with member discount offers.
 You can also clarify your study material requirements with your tutor.

 Organised email inboxes

 Now that you’re enrolled and officially started, you’ll have a personal email address that you used to create your OUA account AND your university provider will have created a university email address for you too.
 It’s important that you check both email accounts throughout your studies, so you can receive important information from both your uni and us.
 In an effort to check your emails daily, set your desktop mail client to open on computer start-up, and put aside some time at the start of every day to go through your emails.
 Be rigid with this – you’ll thank us later when you’re top of the class.

 There’s no need to get fancy in order to study online, however, there are essential programs that you’ll need to succeed – a word processor, a spreadsheet program, and a slide presentation program will do the trick.
 Most people will already be using the Microsoft Office Suite, which contains Word, Excel and Powerpoint.